forestgrape/coronavirus/index.md

 [in work]

 ### reach the target cell
-A virion needs to be matched with a target cell upto some dozens of nanometers.
+A virion needs to be matched with a target cell up to some dozens of nanometers.
 The match can be the active or passive i.e. the virion reaches the host or the host reaches the virion.
-These can involve the following steps (steps in [<step>] are facultatif):
+These can involve the following steps (steps in [<step>] are facultative):
 - [an exploitable host]
 - [an exploitable tissue]
 - an exploitable cell